 3. Detox Now

 Behavioral strategies can also mitigate hair loss, starting with the elimination of three common vices: alcohol, tobacco, and coffee.
 Excess booze intake leads to hair loss through dehydration—which makes hair dry and brittle (one-quarter of a hair strand is composed of water)—and also by dramatically depleting the body’s iron and zinc levels; caffeine in large amounts similarly affects the body.
 Cigarette smoke, meanwhile, contains toxins that accelerate hair loss as well as premature greying.
 What’s not known is whether these tobacco toxins directly affect the scalp or simply accelerate the aging process; what is known is that quitting mitigates the problems.

 4. Chill Out

 When we say some experience was so rough, we ‘lost hair’ over it, it could well be the case–stress is another factor in hair loss, specifically of a condition called telogen effluvium.
 Meditation and exercise are two ways to relieve stress and create a better hormonal balance, thereby helping to prevent alopecia.
 Massage also may be beneficial; both of the body, and of the scalp.
-For the latter, the addition of oils such as almond or coconut make the massage more pleasant, but also infuse the scalp with essential vitamins and minerals.
+For the latter, the addition of oils such as almond or coconut both make a massage more pleasant and infuse the scalp with essential vitamins and minerals.
 Finally, don’t be rough on your mane–instead of rubbing your hair dry with a towel every day, which can damage delicate follicles, air-dry it.

 5. Don’t Fake It